open-learning-exchange/open-learning-exchange.github.io/ll_CC/pages/bellapps.md

 To see the actual user interface, go to http://127.0.0.1:5985/apps/_design/bell/MyApp/index.html.
 You will be prompted with the below page:

-##A Note For Windows Users:
+##Note:
 > In order to see the user interface of Bell Apps, you must make sure that Intel VT-x is enabled in your computer.
 Otherwise, you won't be able to access the user interface.
-To enable Intel VT-x in your computer, [click here](http://www.howtogeek.com/213795/how-to-enable-intel-vt-x-in-your-computers-bios-or-uefi-firmware/).
+For most Mac computers, Intel VT-x is enabled by default.
+For Windows users, to enable Intel VT-x in your computer, [click here](http://www.howtogeek.com/213795/how-to-enable-intel-vt-x-in-your-computers-bios-or-uefi-firmware/).

 ![Login Page](/ll_CC/pages/uploads/images/adminlogin.png)